Millhaven Institution: Notable events

 In 2004, correctional officers employed at Millhaven Maximum Security were concerned about their safety after a rash of inmate uprisings.
 The Court of Queen's Bench of Alberta had ruled that an inmate can conceal a weapon (when in prison) if he/she is defending themselves.
 This ruling sparked a rash of weapon related attacks in the living units.
 In May 2009, Millhaven was the site of a riot which lasted less than 24 hours.
 On October 12, 2010, a correctional officer with a rifle shot a convict who refused orders to stop assaulting another prisoner in an outdoor recreation yard.
 On December 7, 2010, 120 inmates in the assessment unit refused to return to their cells at the end of a recreation period.
 They began to barricade themselves in the area and guards fired shotguns and used chemical agents to gain control of the situation.

 On March 21, 2011, inmate Jordan Trudeau, 29, was killed in an altercation.
 The event took place in the gymnasium area during exercise for maximum security inmates.
 Trudeau and another inmate, David Bagshaw, 21, attacked a third inmate and were fired upon by correctional officers in an attempt to gain control of the situation.
 Trudeau was killed by a shot from a 9mm carbine.
 Bagshaw was wounded, and was charged with attempted murder in regards to the incident.
 The OPP Prison Squad investigated the incident, and found CSC staff acted properly.

 August 11, 2014, the Canadian Broadcasting Corporation reported that Millhaven Institution was on lockdown to facilitate a major search.
-Containers that store cereal had gone missing, and was of concern enough to lock down the prison.
-During the lockdown a serious inmate-on-inmate assault took place.
+Containers that store cereal had gone missing, and officials were concerned enough to lock down the prison.
+During the lockdown, a serious inmate-on-inmate assault took place.